ataiva-software/chisel/docs/getting-started.md

 ### Resources

-Resources are the fundamental units in Chisel.
+Resources are the fundamental units in Forge.
 Each resource has:
 - **Type**: What kind of resource (file, pkg, service, user, shell)
 - **Name**: Unique identifier within the module
 - **State**: Desired state (present, absent, running, stopped)